bamlab/dev-standards/project-standards/technical-agility/symfony-test.s.md

 ## Impact

-- A lack of tests will put in jeopardy the 4 points listed above.
+- A lack of tests will put in jeopardy the 2 points listed above.

 ## Checks

 My Symfony app is well tested if :

-  1. The api routs are tested with a functional test
+  1. The api route are tested with a functional test
   2. The services added to the container are unit tested